VSRomanov/MultipleSequenceAlignment/README.md

 Match and mismatch scores, as well as affine gap penalty, can be defined freely, although there are defaults in the module.

-Provided by Dr. Vassily Romanov and Dr. Arne Sahm.
+Provided by Dr. Vassily Romanov and Dr. Arne Sahm as part of their work at the [Leibniz Institute on Aging](https://www.leibniz-fli.de/).

 ## Background